husonlab/splitstree6/doc/user-manual.md

 `((a,b),c,d)`   and   `(a,b,(c,d));`
   --------------- ----- ----------------

-share a split ab|cd which would appear in their unrooted consensus tree, but they share no clusters, so their rooted consensus tree would be completely unresolved.
+share a split $ab|cd$ which would appear in their unrooted consensus tree, but they share no clusters, so their rooted consensus tree would be completely unresolved.